 The Singapore Art Museum – Innocently Risque

 What an incredibly beautiful day.
 The big fluffy clouds over the blue sky is gorgeous.
 I was tempted to lie down on the grass and just stare at the sky all day.
-It was a perfect day to spend national day.
+It was a perfect way to spend national day.

 Beautiful sky in Singapore